Subgenual organ: Crickets

 In the cave cricket Troglophilus neglectus the subgenual organ is fairly simple and is associated with an intermediary organ.
 Both are innervated either by one or two nerves, depending on the individual animal.

 In the splay-footed cricket Comicus calcaris, the subgenual organ is associated with a crista acustica homolog and an intermediary organ.
 This organ system is not suitable for hearing sounds, but it is possible that this organ system formed through reduction of a previously existing hearing organ.
 All three organs are innervated by the same nerve and the subgenual organ of this genus has the largest number of nerve cells of all Ensifera without tympana.

 In the heelwalker Karoophasma biedouwense, the subgenual organ is associated with four additional organs containing scolopidia, a trait shared with Mantophasmatodea.
 Between 15 and 30 scolopidial cells make up the subgenual organ, more in the hind limbs.
 They form a fan-like structure branching out from the anterior side of the limb.
 Campaniform sensilla are also associated with the organ.
 There are no sex differences in the SG organ.
 All five organs have less sensitivity for high frequencies and appear to be used for male specimens at identifying female animals.

-In the cricket Gryllus assimilis the sub genual organ fills up most of the tibia and has a fan-like shape.
+In the cricket Gryllus assimilis the subgenual organ fills up most of the tibia and has a fan-like shape.
 It is connected to two different neuronal ganglia, one with three bipolar neurons and the other with tens of neurons that also supplies other insect sensory organs located in the leg.
 Most of the subgenual organ is innervated by this major ganglion, except for the more proximal part.
 There is also an intermediary organ and a tympanal organ.